solace-fi/solace-docs/docs/dev-docs/sdk/Staking.md

 ### **compoundLocks**

-Deposits pending rewards for multiple specified locks, into the locks.
+Deposits pending rewards for multiple specified locks, back into the locks.
 Effectively compounds the locks' balance with pending rewards.

 Can only be called by the owner of the locks.